ericscharff/oberon-compiler/README.md

 # Simple Oberon compiler

 This is a collection of compilers for the Oberon-07 programming language.
+It is This is a collection of compilers for the Oberon-07 programming language.
 It is actually three different compilers:

 - A _bootstrapping compiler,_ written in C. This C program takes Oberon source